RayaneGuebre/Automatic-Watering-System/Journal.md

 # Automatic Watering System

 ## Total time spent: 13H 30min
-Hey, guess who forgot to make the repository for this project? me!
+Hey, guess who forgot to make the repository for this project?
+Me!
 And here I am.
 Dear highway reviewer, please have some mercy :D
-Most of the time spent each day has been supposed based on my memory and skills
+Most of the time spent each day has been estimated based on my memory and skills
 ## Plan
 Using an ESP32 to control a water pump to automatically water some plants daily